 Help!
 I’m out of ideas!
 How can I help my child sit quietly in church?

-Quiet Activities for Children in Church
+Busy Bag Quiet Toys for Church

 Soft, quiet, crepe rubber puzzles fit perfectly in a zip top bag to keep the parts and pieces together between play time.
 Help your child learn to count and associate shapes with spaces as they put these little counting puzzles together.

 Felt quiet books are great for encouraging your child to create quiet stories while learning to listen.
 Some of these books include flaps, and other interactive features.
-They do take some cutting and assembly to get them ready for your bag.
+Some sets require some cutting and assembly to get them ready for your bag.
 Keep them tucked into a large zip top plastic bag to keep the loose pieces of felt from getting lost in the bottom of the bag and also to help keep the felt books clean and in good repair.
 These felt books and felt sets can provide hours of quiet play for your children in church.
 Individual felt pieces can be used to create a scene on the back of the pew, or in the felt book.

 Magnetic and paper doll-type toys can also be a lot of fun for children in church.
 The key to choosing the activities to put in your quiet bag is to choose things that are small and compact so you don’t have to haul a suitcase to church, and items that allow for imaginative, quiet play.
 Magnetic pictures or paper dolls can provide hours of fun while your child is repositioning the little figures to create different scenes.

-The sturdy playboard provides the backdrop for all sorts of scenes and adventures with these cute magnetic animals.
+The sturdy playboard background provides the backdrop for all sorts of scenes and adventures with these cute magnetic animals.
 Store in a large zip top bag to keep all the little parts contained.

 A couple more favorite items that don’t take up much space but provide hours of fun are these tricky magnetic dogs and pipe cleaners.
 I remember playing with these little dogs when I was a child.
-A bulletin was a perfect landing place for the top dog and then the other dog would connect through the bulletin.
+A bulletin was a perfect landing place for the top dog and then the other dog would connect through the bulletin underneath.
 These tiny dogs will easily fit in your purse or pocket and can entertain children in church for quite some time.

 These timeless little toys will provide hours of quiet observation and play.
 These are small, so make sure you are supervising your young child in church.

 You can slide the dogs around and around on the bulletin and then try to make the dogs connect the other direction which would result in the push of the magnet.
-They fit perfectly in a Certs container or another small container so they won’t get lost in the bottom of your bag.
+They fit perfectly in a breath mint container or another small container so they won’t get lost in the bottom of your bag.

 Pipe cleaners are another inexpensive, fun item and they provide a quiet way to build or create shapes or objects.
 Use them over and over again.
 You can also use the chenille stems for threading large buttons.
 This is especially great for kids learning eye/hand coordination and much easier than a button with string.
 Encourage your child to string the buttons in patterns by color or shape.
+You may need to take a little time to help your child create a creature or shape with the pipe cleaners, but once they get the hang of it, they will love creating shapes.
+When the service is over, you or your child can straighten the stems and use them again next week.

 Books are always a great way to capture a child’s attention.
-The key to having great books in your quiet bag is to rotate the books often so they don’t get bored or lose interest.
+The key to having great books in your quiet bag is to rotate the books often so your kids don’t get bored or lose interest.
 If your child loves horses, then put some horse books in the bag.
 If they love farm animals, then put in some books with farm animals.

 When you are preparing for your children in church, think about the content of the books as well.
 Choose books that will help your child to think about Jesus or nature rather than movie characters or things that will distract them from learning more about Jesus.